-The first analysis was to determine which of the 12 computerized tests best approximated the MoCA.
-A multiple regression analysis showed that MoCA scores are best predicted by two tests: Feature Match and Odd One Out, R2=0.65.
-Age was included as a factor, but did not significantly predict any variance over and above the tests.
+The first analysis was to determine which of the 12 computerized tests best approximated the results of the MoCA assessment.
+A multiple regression analysis showed that MoCA scores were best predicted by two tests: Feature Match and Odd One Out, R2=0.65.
+Age was included as a factor, but did not significantly predict any variance over and above the tests themselves.
 On its own, age predicted 22% of the variance in MoCA scores (R2=0.22).

 Participant scores were then split into three categories based on MoCA scores (See Figure 1): unimpaired (n=25) MoCA score ≥26, borderline cognitive impairment (n=14) MoCA score 23-25, and impaired (n=12) MoCA score ≤ 22 (see Figure 1).
-The lower threshold of 22 was chosen based on an average of recommended thresholds from previous literature (e.g. Damian et al., 2011; Gluhm et al., 2013; Malek-Ahmadi et al., 2015).
+The lower threshold of 22 was chosen based on an average of recommended thresholds from the previous literature (e.g. Damian et al., 2011; Gluhm et al., 2013; Malek-Ahmadi et al., 2015).

-*** FIGURE ONE HERE***
+*** FIGURE ONE ABOUT HERE PLEASE***

-To replicate the analysis performed by Brenkel et al. (2017) we further categorized each participant in the borderline group to either the impaired or unimpaired groups based on their computerized test scores.
-If the score of a participant in the borderline group on one of the 12 tasks was less than or equal to the average score of the impaired group (on that task) they were categorized as impaired.
+To replicate the analysis performed by Brenkel et al. (2017) each participant in the borderline group was reallocated to either the impaired or unimpaired groups based on their online test scores using the following procedure: If the score of a participant in the borderline group on one of the 12 tasks was less than or equal to the average score of the impaired group (on that task) they were categorized as impaired.
 If their score on a particular task was greater than or equal to the average score of the unimpaired group (on that task) they were classified as unimpaired.
-This procedure was conducted for each of the computerized tasks individually as well as all possible combinations of tasks.
+This procedure was conducted for each of the online tasks individually as well as all possible combinations of tasks.
 When multiple of tasks were used, the borderline participants were only categorized if the direction of categorization was consistent across all tests in the combination.
-The categorization analysis showed that the addition of one test (Spatial Planning) increased categorization of participants the most.
-With the addition of the Spatial Planning scores, 94% of participants were categorized leaving only 3 in the borderline group.
-This single test categorized participants better than any combination of tests.
+The analysis showed that the addition of one test (Spatial Planning) increased categorization of participants the most (94%), leaving only 3 in the borderline group.
+This single test categorized participants better than other single test or any combination of tests.

-Participants’ scores on each of the three tests identified in our analysis (Feature Match, Odd One Out, and Spatial Planning) were converted to z-scores and an average was calculated to create a composite.
+Participants’ scores on each of the three tests identified in our two analyses (Feature Match, Odd One Out, and Spatial Planning) were converted to z-scores and an average was calculated to create a composite.
 This composite score was strongly correlated with MoCA scores r=0.74 (p<0.001).
 In comparison, the composite score was less correlated with Mini-Mental State Examination (MMSE) scores (r=0.55, p<0.001; see Figure 1).

 DISCUSSION

-We investigated how a computerized test battery could be used to further identify an individual’s cognitive impairment beyond the scope of the MoCA.
+We investigated how an online cognitive test battery could be used to further identify cognitive impairment when the MoCA returned scores that were neither clearly impaired or unimpaired.
 Using a step-wise multiple regression we determined that the Feature Match and the Odd One Out tasks best predicted MoCA scores.
 The categorization analysis showed that using one additional computerized test in conjunction with the MoCA resulted in classification of 94% of participants as impaired or unimpaired (compared to the MoCA alone – 73%).
 The addition of the Spatial Planning task provided more information about the participants’ complex executive function skills and allowed for a more fine-grained categorization.
 The advantage of being better able to classify individuals with ambiguous scores has implications for their treatment and quality of life.